Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

 Back in 2017, Blue Yonder started to look into [Dask/Distributed](https://distributed.dask.org) and how we can leverage it to power our machine learning and data pipelines.
-In 2019, we have started to use it heavily in production for providing demand predicions, recommended order quantities, and price proposals to our customers.
+In 2019, we started to use it heavily in production for providing demand predicions, recommended order quantities, and price proposals to our customers.
 Time to take a a look at the way we are using Dask!